1fish2/BBQTimer/README.md

 * Tap the checkbox to turn the periodic reminder alarms on/off.
 * Tap the time display to cycle between *stopped* → *running* → *paused* → *stopped*.
 * Add the BBQ Timer widget to the home screen.
-  * Tap the widget's elapsed time to start/pause/stop.
+  * Tap the widget’s elapsed time to start/pause/stop.
-  * Tap the widget's background or its countdown time to open the app.
+  * Tap the widget’s background or its countdown time to open the app.
   * Resize the widget (long-press it then drag its resize handles) to see more or less info.
   * To remove the widget, long-press and drag it to “× Remove”.
 * While BBQ Timer is *running* or *paused*, it appears **on the lock screen** and **in the pull-down notification** so you can see and control it in those places.